grid-line

 40% answered extremely/very.
 Only 29% said that AI chatbots had a similarly major positive impact on the quality of their work.

-Between 2023 and 2027, the profession with the largest net job growth worldwide will be “AI and Machine Learning Specialist” (WEF)
+Between 2025 and 2030, the profession with the largest net job growth worldwide will be “Big Data Specialist” (WEF)

 Having access to an LLM resulted in 15% of employee tasks being completed faster with no loss in quality (ARXIV)